NCIOCPL/ebms/migration/README.md

 doing that is very similar to the instructions given above for taking a new Drupal 9 site *out* of maintennce mode.
 Perform the following steps:

-* log onto https://ebms.nci.nih.gov as an administrator
-* navigate to /admin/config/development/maintenance
-* check the "Put site into maintenance mode" box
-* click the "Save configuration" button

-As an alternate method, this can be done from the command line using `drush`.

 * log onto nciws-p2154-v using ssh
 * `sudo` to the drupal account
 * change to the /local/drupal/sites/ebms.nci.nih.gov directory